 The El Paso Coalition for the Homeless is a membership driven agency comprised of homeless service providers, veteran organizations, and other non-profit entities.
-We are involved in several events that seek to achieve the goal of making sure that homelessness is rare, brief and non-recurring.
+We are involved in several initiatives that seek to achieve the goal of making sure that homelessness is rare, brief and non-recurring.

 COVID-19: SUPPORTING AGENCIES AND THE HOMELESS DURING THE PANDEMIC